lucaskotw/interpolation-with-dart/README.md

 # ASF/AMC Parser for DART

 This is a project for testing the ASF/AMC parser with motion interpolation using DART (Dynamic Animation and Robotics Toolkit).
+The goal is to demonstrate how to use the ASF/AMC parser.

 ## Environment